gomods/athens/docs/content/intro/known-limitations.md

 #### What Athens can do well _now_

-- Athens will work well within your CI/CD system that installs your modules without needing a vendor folder.
+- Athens works will within a CI/CD system that installs your modules without needing a vendor folder.
-- Athens will work well inside your own company without exposing it to unlimited public traffic.
+- Athens works well inside your own company without exposing it to unlimited public traffic.

 ### Known Limitations